-College fairs are a great way to be exposed to different colleges.
+College fairs are a great way to be exposed to different colleges or military options after high school.
 While attending these events, you want to leave behind a good impression on recruiters.
 Check out some helpful college fair etiquette tips on what you want to do and also what you want to avoid doing!